ryngonzalez/ryngonzalez.com/_work/fetchnotes/project-dachshund.md

 ## Final production

 To me, design isn't something that ends when you leave Sketch; it grows and changes as you're building and architecting a system, and adapts to shifting changes along the way.
-Throughout building Fetchnotes for iOS, I made sure the design was adapting as it needed to knew constraints, new challenges, and was in a position to be real and shippable.
+Throughout building Fetchnotes for iOS, I made sure the design was adapting as it needed to new constraints, new challenges, and was in a position to be real and shippable.

 Below are some videos of the final app in use.